 Welcome to Summer@UAF

-For the past ten years, Summer Sessions & Lifelong Learning has created summer programs to encourage the Fairbanks community to become part of the fabric of the University of Alaska Fairbanks campus.
-A variety of creative courses are being offered including art, writing, painting and photography.
-During these precious summer months, we urge you to join us and get creative.
+Over the past ten years, Summer Sessions & Lifelong Learning has created summer programs to encourage the Fairbanks community to become part of the fabric of the University of Alaska Fairbanks campus.
+A variety of creative courses are being offered including art, biology, writing, painting and photography.
+During these precious summer months, we urge you to join us in learning.

 To register visit: www.uaf.edu/summer/registration